Battersea Park Road railway station

 Battersea Park Road railway station in Battersea, South London was opened by the London, Chatham and Dover Railway in 1867.
-It closed in 1916 along with other inner-London stations on Main Line.
+It closed in 1916 along with other inner-London stations on the Main Line.
 Battersea Park railway station, nearby on a different line from London Victoria, remains open.
-There is no evidence of the station at rail level, but the bricked-up entrance can be seen under the rail bridge close to Battersea Dogs and Cats Home.
+There is no evidence of the station at rail level, but the bricked-up entrance can be seen under the rail bridge close to Battersea Dogs & Cats Home.

+History

+In 1879 the LCDR was running the following services that stopped at Battersea Park Road: